CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 * What is the average number of cars traveling on the road (based on data in all scenarios)?
 * How many cars are in this scenario?
 * Which scenarios can the car merge to the right/left?
-* Does the car have permission to turn right at this intersection?
 * Which scenarios have temperatures above 10 degrees Celcius?
 * Which scenarios include restrictions based on the current temperature?
 * What is the current speed of the car?